Ventricular septal defect

 A small ventricular septal defect may never cause any problems.
 Medium or large defects can cause a range of disabilities — from mild to life-threatening.
 Treatment can prevent many complications.

 - Heart failure.
-In a heart with a medium or large VSD, the heart needs to work harder to pump enough blood to the body.
-Because of this, heart failure can develop if medium to large VSDs aren't treated.
+In a heart with a medium or large VSD, the heart works harder and the lungs have too much blood pumped to them.
+Without treatment, heart failure can develop.

 - Pulmonary hypertension.
 Increased blood flow to the lungs due to the VSD causes high blood pressure in the lung arteries (pulmonary hypertension), which can permanently damage them.
 This complication can cause reversal of blood flow through the hole (Eisenmenger syndrome).